 - Respiratory therapy

 Scripps Health offers college students, who are 18 years or older and need course credit, the opportunity to learn about the health care environment as it relates to their academic course objectives.
 Affiliation agreements with each school and program are required for student participation.
 All internships at Scripps are unpaid and must be taken for school credit.

-Requests for nursing and allied health rotations are placed by the school through the San Diego Nursing Service-Education Consortium.
+Requests for nursing and allied health rotations are placed by the school through the San Diego Nursing and Allied Health Service-Education Consortium.
 Placements are not confirmed until the request is approved through the consortium.
-Requests for non-clinical placements must be emailed to firstname.lastname@example.org.
+Requests for non-clinical placements must be emailed to email@example.com.
+Please note that we are not able to accommodate all internship requests that are received.

 Scripps partners with only a few high schools to offer specialized programs for their students.
 Please check with your school for more information on partnerships.
 These programs create workplace exposure and learning opportunities for students who have an interest in health care; they integrate health care applications into traditional high school courses.

 - High School Exploration Program: This 5-week summer program, in partnership with the Health and Science Pipeline Initiative, and Young Leaders in Health Care, places students in a support or administrative setting.
-Participants must attend a HASPI participating school or YL HC and must complete the application procedure through these groups.
+Participants must attend a HASPI participating school or be a member of Young Leaders in Health Care at their school and must complete the application procedure through these groups.

 Affiliation agreements with each school and program are required for student participation.
 You can check whether your school has an affiliation agreement (PDF, 320 KB).